Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Modeling Physical Processes within the Cluster

 \subsection{Gravitational Wave Inspiral into the SMBH}

 We also account for GW dissipation between each cluster BH and the SMBH.
 We calculate changes to the orbital eccentricity and semimajor axis due to GW emission over each timestep using equations from \citet{Peters+63,Peters64}.
-These changes become particularly important within $\sim 10^4$~AU of the SMBH, where the inspiral timescale is roughly less than simulation time of $10$~billion years.
+These changes become particularly important $<0.001$ pc of the SMBH, where the inspiral timescale is roughly less than simulation time of 10 billion years.
+This result is shown in \citet{Rom+2024} Figure 10.

+Furthermore, we implement two stopping conditions which, if triggered, flag a BH as having undergone an EMRI.
+The first condition is triggered if the periapsis of the BH’s orbit about the SMBH falls within the critical radius $R_{\text{crit}} = 8Gm_{\text{SMBH}}/c^2$.
+The other condition classifies the BH as an EMRI if its remaining GW merger time with the SMBH is less than 100 years.

+We note that our stopping conditions may classify BHs that are on plunging or eccentric orbits as EMRIs.
+However, we have verified that the majority of BHs we classify as EMRIs have already circularized when they trigger our stopping conditions.
+Excluding eccentric orbits will not change our EMRI rate by more than a factor of 2.